abhiramchavakula/Digital-Concept-Tutorial/Tutorial.md

 I want to display some of my own work so you can understand how easy it is to build your own page, these are some simple HTML5 pages and I will post the code below each image for review:
 ___________________________
 My portfolio is a little more complicated than just a simple HTML5 page, it includes some server side code such as Javascript to implement a few functions.
-Unfortunately, I will not be posting the code for this page for security reasons.
+Unfortunately, I will not be posting the code for this page due to security reasons.
 ___________________________
 [My portfolio](https://sonuchavakula.github.io/)